-- (1) Assign each hospital to one of the following groups based on hospital type and location: - (a) Pediatric Hospitals - (b) Critical Access Hospitals - (c) Non-Critical Access, System Hospitals - (d) Independent Hospitals - (e) Rehabilitation, Long-term Acute Care, and Brain/Spine Injury Hospitals - (2) Rehabilitation, Long-term Acute Care, and Brain/Spine Injury Hospitals are assigned their same hospital-specific base rate as effective immediately prior to January 1, 2022. - Process Medicaid outpatient hospital claims from calendar year 2019 through the methodology described in 8.300.6.A.1.a-j using 3M's EAPG Relative Weights, scaled for budget neutrality purposes, and version 3.16 of the Enhanced Ambulatory Patient Grouping methodology.
+- (1) Assign each hospital to one of the following groups based on hospital type and location: - (a) Pediatric Hospitals - (b) Critical Access Hospitals - (c) Non-Critical Access, System Hospitals - (d) Independent Hospitals - (e) Rehabilitation, Long-term Acute Care, and Brain/Spine Injury Hospitals - (2) Rehabilitation, Long-term Acute Care, and Brain/Spine Injury Hospitals are assigned their same hospital-specific base rate as effective immediately prior to January 1, 2022. - (3) Process Medicaid outpatient hospital claims from calendar year 2019 through the methodology described in 8.300.6.A.1.a-j using 3M's EAPG Relative Weights, scaled for budget neutrality purposes, and version 3.16 of the Enhanced Ambulatory Patient Grouping methodology.
 Hospital payment rates from version 3.10 of the methodology are then compared to the version 3.16 payment rates using the hospital-specific base rates immediately prior to January 1, 2022. - (4) For Critical Access Hospitals, a weighted average base rate by outpatient hospital visit is calculated EAPG payments for Critical Access Hospitals under version 3.10 and 3.16 are calculated using this weighted average base rate, then an inflation factor is applied to determine a revenue neutral rate for the Critical Access Hospital group.
 This inflation factor is then applied to all Critical Access Hospital rates effective immediately prior to January 1, 2022.
 For all other hospitals, with the exception of Rehabilitation, Long-term Acute Care, and Spine/Brain Injury Hospitals, a revenue neutral rate is calculated which aligns payment under version 3.16 of EAPGs to payments calculated under version 3.10. - (5) For Critical Access Hospitals, the average and standard deviation of their rates with the inflation factor applied is calculated.
 All Critical Access Hospitals with a rate falling below 1 standard deviation of the average is given a rate at 1 standard deviation below the average.
 For Critical Access Hospitals with a rate above 2 standard deviations of the average is given a rate at 2 standard deviations above the average.
 For each other hospital group, except Rehabilitation, Long-term Acute Care, and Spine/Brain Injury Hospitals, the average and standard deviation of their rates are calculated.
-For hospitals that have a rate below 1.5 standard deviations of the average rate.
-For hospitals that have a rate above 1.5 standard deviations of the average rate.
-For hospitals that have a rate above 1.5 standard deviations of the average rate of their assigned group, the hospital is assigned a rate at 1.5 standard deviations below the group's average rate at 1.5 standard deviations above the group's average rate at 1.5 standard deviations above the group's average rate at 1.5 standard deviations above the group's average rate at 1.5 standard deviations above the group's average rate at 1.5 standard deviations above the group's average rate.
+For hospitals that have a rate below 1.5 standard deviations of the average rate of their assigned group, the hospital is assigned a rate at 1.5 standard deviations below the group's average rate.
+For hospitals that have a rate above 1.5 standard deviations of the average rate of their assigned group, the hospital is assigned a rate at 1.5 standard deviations above the group's average rate.